nullpomino/nullpomino/readme_en.txt

 java -cp NullpoMino.jar:lib/log4j-1.2.15.jar mu.nu.nullpo.game.net.NetServer [PORT NUMBER]

 9. FAQ
-Q: All pieces are gray in color and it has no wallkicks.
-A: You are using "Default Rule" which has this behavior.
-Try switching to different one.

 Q: My Joystick/Gamepads doesn't work correctly in Slick version.
-A: Try changing "JOYSTICK METHOD" option (General Config screen) to LWGJL, then let's mess around "JOYSTICK SETTING" options.
+A: Try changing "JOYSTICK METHOD" option (JOYSTICK SETTING screen) to LWGJL, then let's mess around the rest of "JOYSTICK SETTING" options.
-   Joystick/Gamepads support in Slick is always a problem.
-Only a few devices will work with Slick version.
+   Please note Joystick/Gamepads support in Slick is not so good as SDL version.

 Q: Why NetPlay in SDL version eats too much RAM and crashes after few minutes?
 A: Try using Swing or Slick version.
 I know it's a bug, but I don't have any solution yet.